mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.4.20240928/general/connect.md

 RS485 is a differential balanced line over twisted pair, capable of spanning up to a few hundred meters.
 Be aware of voltage drops due to cable resistance and sensor power consumption.

-Connect the wires in a point-to-point (daisy chain) configuration:
+Connect the wires in a device-to-device (daisy chain) configuration:

 - **Avoid star or ring networks** to prevent signal reflections.
 - The main cable runs from the master (USB to RS485 adapter) to all BMS and contains three wires: